Hibiscus Farming Outdoors and Indoors:

 - Pseudomonas cichorii.: A fungal infection that affects plant growth.

 - Black spots.
-It is also a fungal disease that effects when the plant is left in damp conditions.
+It is also a fungal disease that affects when the plant is left in damp conditions.

 Growing Hibiscus in Containers / Pot Hibiscus Farming: